YuukiFST/Personal-LLM-Guide/README.md

 ### Claude Sonnet 4.5

-The second best option for coding.
+One of the best options for coding among the models mentioned.
-It is very strong at writing code but weaker at UI/GUI generation compared to Gemini models.
+It is capable of producing high-quality code when given precise and well-structured prompts.

-Although expensive, it is worth the cost.
-Be very specific in your prompts to obtain high-quality responses.
+Be very specific in your prompts to obtain the best results.

 ---